yuristraccioni/yuristraccioni/README.md

 ## About me

 Hello there!
-My name is Yuri and I'm currently studying IT in a undergraduate diploma course in Brazil.
+My name is Yuri and I'm currently studying IT in an undergraduate diploma course in Brazil.

 ----